As families throughout the US prepare to celebrate Thanksgiving we ask Belmond’s leading chefs from across the country to share their top tips.

 PERFECT THE CLASSICS

 It’s universally agreed that a plump, succulent turkey is the cornerstone of any successful Thanksgiving feast.
-Chef Michelle Weaver of Belmond Charleston Place ensures hers is flawless with a very traditional recipe.
+Chef Michelle Weaver of Charleston Grill ensures hers is flawless with a very traditional recipe.
 She makes sure to slather the meat both inside and out with a paste of unsalted butter and fresh rosemary, sage and thyme.
 Adding fresh quartered lemons and onions before roasting adds a depth of flavour to the meat from the inside.
 This is completed with a rich, classic gravy, enhanced by more fresh herbs, kosher salt and a cup-and-a-half of turkey-pan drippings.

 MAKE THE SIDES YOUR STAR